-How does an Active Carbon Filter Work in Air filtration?
+How does Active Carbon Work in Air filtration?

 What is Activated Carbon?